 The management executive committee is the group chief operations decision making unit.

-Management considered various factors, including geographical, product and managerial structure, to determine the operating and reporting segments.
+Management considered a combination of factors, including geographical, product types and managerial structure, to determine the operating and reporting segments.
 Management has determined the operating segments based on the reports reviewed and this is supported by management reporting disciplines, which include monthly variance reporting.
-The segments reported on in the annual report are identical to the operating segments identified and management is satisfied that the operating segments are appropriately aggregated.
+The management executive committee assesses the performance of the operating segments based on sales, gross profit margin, as well as EBITDA.